Panel discussion script example

 Panel Discussions Book - Free Resources

-- Panel discussions masterclass video
+Panel discussions masterclass video

-- Prepare for a panel discussion (moderator's email to panellists)
+Prepare for a panel discussion: Moderator’s email to panellists

-- Panel discussion script example
+How to introduce panellists – script example

 Panel discussion script template